php-enspired/exceptable/README.md

 errors as values
 ----------------

 Having errors available to your application as normal values also makes _not_ throwing exceptions a viable solution.
 The _Result pattern_, for example, is a functional programming approach to error handling that treats error conditions as normal, expected return values.
-This can encourage you to consider how to handle error cases more carefully and closer to the source, as well as being a benefit to static analysis and comprehensibility in general.
+This can encourage you to consider how to handle error cases more carefully and closer to their source, as well as being a benefit to static analysis and comprehensibility in general.
 See [Larry Garfield's excellent article](https://peakd.com/hive-168588/@crell/much-ado-about-null) for more.

 ```php
 <?php